mikeydread7/AllisonShop/DeveloperStandardMoralResposibility.md

    * public methods
    * private methods
    * @Test
+   * Documenting the interface signitures is a good thing for javadoc generation
-   * documentthe interface signitures and the are all public uless its java 8  some  are defaults so no need to add public keyword.
+   * all public signiture declaration are pulic by default its usless to say public again unless its java 8 some are defaults
    * enums by default have private constructor no need to say private
    * don't throw exception where its not thrown AKA jisis is thrown like crazy in our code base annoying